lbaca/PeopleCodeParser/README.md

    pip install invoke
    ```

-2. To run the Python tests you will also need virtualenv end PyTest:
+2. To run the Python tests you will also need virtualenv and PyTest:

    ```bash
    pip install virtualenv pytest